|Nutrition Facts (per serving)|

 Warm olive oil in a large skillet over medium-high heat.
 Cook bacon until crisp, about 10 minutes.
 Transfer to a plate with a slotted spoon.

 Reduce heat to medium, toss onions into the pan, and coat with bacon fat.
 Season with salt and pepper.
 Cook, stirring frequently until onions are caramelized and sweet.
 Let cool.

 To assemble: Have mashed potatoes, crisp bacon, caramelized onions, pasta strips, and cheeses ready on a work surface.
-Arrange 1 layer pierogi dough strips on the bottom of buttered casserole dish, slightly overlapping edges of strips.
-Spread a 1/2-inch layer of potatoes on top of dough.
+Arrange one layer pierogi dough strips on the bottom of the buttered casserole dish, slightly overlapping edges of strips.
+Spread a 1/2-inch layer of potatoes on top of the dough.
 Top with some caramelized onions, bacon, and a sprinkling of both Gruyère and farmer's cheese.
 Repeat layers to use remaining ingredients.
 Finish with dough on top, followed by Gruyère and farmer's cheese.
 Season top with pepper.

 Cook until lasagna is bubbly and cheese on top is golden brown, about 40 minutes.
 Let rest 15 to 20 minutes and then serve with a dollop of sour cream and a sprinkle of chives.

-Source: Chef Michael Symon for Parade magazine.
+Chef Michael Symon for Parade magazine